AcademySoftwareFoundation/rez/wiki/pages/_Configuring-Rez.md

 * domain: Domain name, eg 'somestudio.com';
 * rez_version: Version of rez, eg '2.0.1'.

+## Delay Load

+It is possible to store a config setting in a separate file, which will be loaded only when that setting is referenced.
+This can be useful if you have a large value (such as a dict) that you don't want to pollute the main config with.
+YAML and JSON formats are supported:

+    # in rezconfig
+    default_relocatable_per_package = DelayLoad('/svr/configs/rez_relocs.yaml')

 ## Commandline Tool

 You can use the *rez-config* command line tool to see what the current configured settings are.